arcesino/example-nodejs-api/README.md

 docker-compose up
 ```

-Commands above will create a couople Docker containers:
+Commands above will create a couple Docker containers:

 - db: the PostgreSQL server with a `products` table and some initial data.
 See [schema.sql](./db/schema.sql)
 - api: the Products API listening on port 3000

+### 3) Test the API

-To test the api you can open the following endpoints in your web browser:
+To test the api, open the following endpoints in your web browser:

 - List Products: http://localhost:3000/products
 - Get Product by Id: http://localhost:3000/products/1

+If everything is OK, you should see a JSON response with some products data.